LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 Besides research, I am also a sports fan and badminton provincial champion.

-I'm always eager to connect and collaborate with fellow creatives, feel free to drop me an email if you share my research interests.
+I'm always excited to connect and collaborate with creative people, feel free to drop me an email if you share my research interests.

 # 📨 News
 - [Oct, 2022] &nbsp;One work receives People's Choice Award in MobileHCI 2022 !